shapiromatron/bmds-server/docs/deploying.rst

 In some cases, you may also need to install pywin32 and pypiwin32 in both virtual environments and the main python install for services to start correctly.

+Make sure Windows Firewall is setup and that ports 80 and optionally 443 are publicly available.

 To (re)deploy
 ~~~~~~~~~~~~~~